pawelkulakowski/powerbi_portfolio_project_two/readme.md

 - creating a unique order id by combining the date of transaction, store id, customer id, transaction id in PowerQuery using concatenation and Text functions including PadStart to have constant number of digits in each order id
 - creating a horizontal bar chart with custom label placeholder and additional detail together with error bars
 - creating additional kpi's for transactions

+## Transactions Tab
+The goal was to show monthly proporition of customers among the shops
+- creating a horizontal bar chart to show number and percentage of customers among 3 shops
+- creating custom cards using new cards
+- creating three seperate measueres with KEEPFILTERS() in the CALCULATE() function